oconnor663/jacko.io/posts/async_intro.md

 }
 ```

+(Playground running…)

 Oh no!
-Everything is running one-at-a-time again!
+Everything is one-at-a-time again.
 It's an easy mistake to make,
-unfortunately.[^detect_blocking] But we can learn a lot about how a system
-works by watching it fail, and what we're learning here is that all of the jobs
+unfortunately.[^detect_blocking] As we work through [Part One], it'll become
+clear how `thread::sleep` gets in the way of async.
+For now, we might guess
-running "at the same time" in the async examples above were actually running on
+that these `foo` functions running "at the same time" are actually all running
-a single thread.
-That's the magic of async.
-In Part One, we'll dive into all
-the nitty gritty details of how exactly this works.
+on one thread.

 [^detect_blocking]: There have been [attempts][async_std_proposal] to
     automatically detect and handle blocking in async functions, but that's led